Golden retriever with children, a classic family dog

 Labrador Retriever

 The most registered breed in the US and UK for over 30 consecutive years.
 Labradors are enthusiastic, playful, and deeply patient with children.
 They are among the easiest large breeds to train, making them a forgiving choice for first-time dog owners.
-They require significant daily exercise and have above-average food motivation that leads to obesity without careful portion management.
+They require major daily exercise and have above-average food motivation that leads to obesity without careful portion management.
 Yellow, black, and chocolate coat variations are all identical in temperament.

 Beagle

 A medium-sized, sturdy scent hound that is genuinely curious and sociable.
-Beagles are robust enough to handle energetic children and small enough for comfortable indoor family life.
+Beagles are solid enough to handle energetic children and small enough for comfortable indoor family life.
 They are pack-oriented and do well in multi-dog or multi-child households.
 Challenges include a strong independent streak and a tendency to follow their nose, making secure fencing and reliable recall essential.

 Cavalier King Charles Spaniel

 An excellent choice for families who want the gentleness of a Golden Retriever in a smaller package.
 Cavaliers are calm, affectionate, and thoroughly people-oriented.
 Their lower exercise needs make them well-suited to families with less active lifestyles or limited outdoor space.
-Health issues, particularly mitral valve disease and syringomyelia, are significant in this breed and require health testing in parents.
+Health issues, particularly mitral valve disease and syringomyelia, are considerable in this breed and require health testing in parents.

 Standard Poodle